-Boeing-Embraer deal hits roadblock as deadline nears: sources
+Boeing-Embraer deal hits new roadblock as deadline nears: sources

 Neither company agreed to comment.

+Analysts have not ruled out a second attempt to complete the strategic tie-up if the deal collapses, with Embraer looking increasingly isolated after Airbus bought its main Canadian rival and Boeing seeking a broader and cheaper engineering base.

+The agreement has a termination fee of $75 million, rising to $100 million if it is for anti-trust reasons, according to a copy of the merger agreement filed to U.S. authorities.

-Reporting by Tim Hepher, Marcelo Rochabrun, Tatiana Bautzer, editing by Louise Heavens
+Reporting by Tim Hepher, Marcelo Rochabrun, Tatiana Bautzer, editing by Louise Heavens and Elaine Hardcastle